 - Might not fit larger heads

 - Bass can be overpowered at times

 Frequency Response: 20Hz-20kHz | Impedance: 32 Ohms | Connection Type: Wired | Weight: 317g

 Corsair excels in making quality peripheral, especially for competitive gamers.
 They know the importance of a decent headset, and how it provides a competitive edge.
 The Corsair HS60 Pro is built around that ideology.
 It also happens to be a great headset for listening to music.

 This headset follows the same design language as the rest of the “HS” lineup.
 The low-profile matte black aesthetic will please fans of minimalism.
 The grill design on both earcups gives the impression of an open-back design, but these are closed-back headphones.
-They are well put together and has a hefty feel to it.
+They are well put together and have a hefty feel to them.